pavla-martinkova/osprinciples/open-access-en.md

 - Author Accepted Manuscript (version after peer-review)
 - Version of Record (final version)

-❗ Publishers have various conditions for uploading to repositories, which often include embargoes, the option to store only preprints or only in institutional, non-commercial, or closed repositories, or without granting a license.
+❗ Publishers have various conditions for uploading to repositories, which often include embargoes, the option to store only preprints, or only in institutional, non-commercial or closed repositories, or without granting a license.
 It is always necessary to familiarize yourself with the conditions before submitting an article.
-For assistance with selecting a journal and checking compliance with OA principles, please contact OS support.
+For assistance with selecting a journal and checking compliance with OA principles, please do not hesitate to contact OS support.

 <details markdown="1">
   <summary>How to pay the APC (Article Processing Charge)</summary>